fboender/jerrybuild/README.md

 `SECRET_TOKEN_HERE` as the secret token, Github will call Jerrybuild on each commit (or other action) and the `run_tests.sh` script will be called.

+## Reloading

+You can reload the configuration file by sending the HUP signal to Jerrybuild:

+    $ pidof -x "jerrybuild"
+    4718
+    $ kill -HUP 4718
+    # In log file: 2016-04-15 16:03:31,645:INFO:Reloading configuration file

+FIXME: Implement `reload` in init job.

 # Providers

 Providers are like plugins that understand how to parse webhook callbacks from